PlatformAwareProgramming/CloudClusters.jl/README.md

 ## Pre-requisites

+> [!NOTE]
+> UNDER CONSTRUCTION

 # Tutorial

-In what follows, we present a tutorial on using _CloudClusters.jl_, divided into two parts: _basic use_ and _advanced use_.
+In what follows, we show a tutorial on using _CloudClusters.jl_, divided into two parts: _basic use_ and _advanced use_.
 The tutorial on basic use will teach the reader how to create and manage the lifecycle of ___peer-workers___ clusters, i.e. clusters comprising a set of homogeneous VM instances deployed in the infrastructure of a given IaaS cloud provider.
 In turn, the tutorial on advanced use will provide a deeper discussion about _cluster contracts_ and how to deploy ___manager-workers___ clusters, comprising a manager node and a set of homogenous worker nodes.
-Manager-workers clusters make it possible for the integrated use of _Distributed.jl_ and _MPI.jl_ to implement tightly coupled parallel computations.
+Manager-workers clusters allow the integrated use of _Distributed.jl_ and _MPI.jl_ to implement tightly coupled parallel computations.

 # Basic use